marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-13-2.png)

-But note that the detected subgroups may actually be quite insensitive to different but reasonable choices of the degrees of freedom:
+But note that the detected subgroups may actually be quite insensitive to different but reasonable choices of degrees of freedom:

 ``` r
 st3 <- splinetree(Pn ~ ns(PAR, df = 2) | (1|Specimen) | Species, data = eco,